manu-p-1/cvrp/README.md

 - Crossover: `best_route_xo`
 - Mutation: `inversion_mut`

+### Command Line

-To specify arguments apart from default, view the optional arguments by running `python driver.py -h` or `python driver.py --help`
+To run the program on your command line, view the optional arguments by running `python driver.py -h` or `python driver.py --help`

 ```